PYROP3/Furroke/README.md

 setup-windows.bat
 ```

 Windows firewall may initially block connections to port 5555 and 5556.
 Be sure to allow these.
-It should prompt the first time you run patake and launch a song.
+It should prompt the first time you run Furroke and launch a song.
 Otherwise, configure it manually in the security settings.

 ## Launch

-cd to the Patake directory and run:
+cd to the Furroke directory and run:

-`./patake.sh` (linux/osx/pi) or `./patake.bat` (windows)
+`./Furroke.sh` (linux/osx/pi) or `./Furroke.bat` (windows)

-The app should launch and show the Patakê splash screen and a QR code and a URL.
+The app should launch and show the Furroke splash screen and a QR code and a URL.
 Using a device connected to the same wifi network as the Pi, scan this QR code or enter the URL into a browser.
 You are now connected!
 You can start exploring the UI and adding/queuing new songs directly from YouTube.

-If you'd like to manually open the splash screen/player or open it on a separate computer's web browser, run `./patake.sh --headless` to suppress the launch of the splash screen.
+If you'd like to manually open the splash screen/player or open it on a separate computer's web browser, run `./Furroke.sh --headless` to suppress the launch of the splash screen.
 Then point your browser the the URL it tells you.

-For more options, run `./patake.sh --help`
+For more options, run `./Furroke.sh --help`

-## Auto-start Patakê
+## Auto-start Furroke

 This is optional, but you may want to make your raspberry pi a dedicated karaoke device.

 ```
 mkdir /home/pi/.config/autostart
-nano /home/pi/.config/autostart/patake.desktop
+nano /home/pi/.config/autostart/Furroke.desktop
 ```

-Add this to the file, assuming you installed to /home/pi/patake, change the Exec path accordingly if not
+Add this to the file, assuming you installed to /home/pi/Furroke, change the Exec path accordingly if not

 ```
 [Desktop Entry]
 Type=Application
-Name=Patake
+Name=Furroke
-Exec=/home/pi/patake/patake.sh
+Exec=/home/pi/Furroke/Furroke.sh
 ```

 Restart and it should auto-launch on your next boot.

-If you want to kill the patake process, you can do so from the Patakê Web UI under: `Info > Quit patake`.
+If you want to kill the Furroke process, you can do so from the Furroke Web UI under: `Info > Quit Furroke`.
 Or you can ssh in and run `sudo killall python` or something similar.

-Note that if your wifi/network is inactive patake will error out 10 seconds after being launched.
+Note that if your wifi/network is inactive Furroke will error out 10 seconds after being launched.
 This is to prevent the app from hijacking your ability to login to repair the connection.

 ## Usage